 Offered: Spring (even years).

-DANC 320 - Touring Dance (3)

-Students participate in all aspects of the creation of a touring program for children.
-Programming includes repertory selection, analysis, rehearsal, performance, script development, and assessment of and responsibility for technical support.
-6 contact hours.

-Prerequisite: DANC 216.

-Offered: Spring (even years).

 DANC 321 - Dance for Musical Theatre (3)

 The performance of dance for musical theatre is studied in its theatrical context.
 Emphasis is placed on performance techniques and the characteristics of style.
 This course may be taken twice for credit.
 6 contact hours.